AliMZaini/jsPong/README.md

 # jsPong
-Pong in JS but it's badly implemented
+Pong in JS but it's badly implemented.
+Worked on this to try out HTML5 canvas element.

 # Bugs/Not implemented
-* Balls don't have correct physics when interacting with paddle
+* Game doesn't really have a purpose
 * Balls should respawn with different velocities
 * Points should make more sense